varnishcache/varnish-cache/doc/sphinx/phk/vcl_expr.rst

 Obviously, you can add a TIME and DURATION, the result is a TIME.

-Equally obviously, you can not add TIME to TIME, but you can subtract TIME from TIME, resulting in a DURATION.
+Equally obviously, you cannot add TIME to TIME, but you can subtract TIME from TIME, resulting in a DURATION.

 VCL do also have "naked" numbers, like INT and REAL, but what you can do with them is very limited.
-For instance you can multiply a duration by a REAL, but you can not multiply a TIME by anything.
+For instance you can multiply a duration by a REAL, but you cannot multiply a TIME by anything.

 Given that we have our own types, the next question is what precedence operators have.